 They love the Lord and the work He has called them to in rural Northern Guatemala.
 They count it an honour to serve the Lord and share life with the Guatemalan people.
 It isn't always easy, but it is always good!

-Between the two of them, they have lead and/or hosted more than 75 teams and have been living in Guatemala full time since 2010.
+Between the two of them, they have lead and/or hosted many teams and have been living in Guatemala full time since 2010.

 Rocky has a background in construction and small business and Karren’s background is in Christian education.